anubhav811/FloraCure/README.md

 #### * The CNN model classifies the disease and it is shown to the user .

 ### Intended User
 It can be used by anyone.
-And especially , it will be very beneficial for people who like to do gardening and farming as well
+And especially , it will be very beneficial for people who like to do gardening and farming .

 ### User Interface